nearai/nearai_langchain/README.md

 # Run your agent locally
 python agent.py

-# Or upload agent to nearai registry
+# Or upload agent to nearai registry.
+Run from `nearai` repo:
+nearai registry upload <path_to_your_agent>/my_agent
-# Run in hub
+# Run in hub.
+Go to app.near.ai and lookup your agent.
 ```

 Example agent code: